-In 2010, the Victorian Government commissioned stage one of the largest-ever study into the feasibility of constructing a Rowville rail line.
-Stage one concluded in 2012 and determined that before a Rowville rail line could be provided, significant capacity increases to the rail network, in particular to the Dandenong rail corridor, would be required.
+Stage one of the Rowville Rail Study concluded in 2012 and determined that before a Rowville rail line could be provided, significant capacity increases to the rail network, in particular to the Dandenong rail corridor, would be required.

 Stage two of the Rowville Rail Study commenced in 2013 and has continued the planning of a Rowville rail line and identified potential shorter term public transport improvements for the Rowville corridor.
-The Stage two report provides an update against each of the four key recommendations from stage one of the Rowville Rail Study.
+The Stage two report was released in June 2014.
+It provides an update against each of the four key recommendations from stage one of the Rowville Rail Study.